statisticalbiotechnology/bibook/bibook/pairwise/alignment_intro.md

 **Local alignment** finds the highest-scoring contiguous region of similarity anywhere within the two sequences, ignoring flanking regions entirely.
 Use it when only part of each sequence is expected to match — for example, detecting a conserved domain in otherwise divergent proteins.
 The classic algorithm is [Smith–Waterman](waterman).

-**Semi-global alignment** requires one sequence to be fully covered while allowing unpenalised overhangs at either end of the other.
-Use it when a shorter sequence (e.g. a gene) should align entirely within a longer one (e.g. a genome).
+**Semi-global alignment** allows unpenalised overhangs at the ends of both sequences, so that only the overlapping regions are aligned.
+Use it when a shorter sequence (e.g. a gene) should be aligned against a longer one (e.g. a genome) without paying for the parts that hang over the ends.
 See [variants of Needleman–Wunsch](semi).

 ## Alignment Algorithm